Canberra Matrix Points Calculator – 2024

 • Years of Study at an ACT Tertiarry Institution

-• You must have a letter of course completion from the ACT institution to evidence the claimed period and location of study.
+• You have a letter of course completion to evidence the claimed period of study.

-• You must be resident in Canberra during your claimed period of study.
+• You are resident in Canberra during your claimed period of study.

-• Distance education or online attendance is not accepted.
+• You attended education in person.
+Distance education or online attendance is not accepted

 • Close Family Ties

-• A close family member is defined as a spouse/partner, parent, child, brother, sister or grandparent of the main applicant or their spouse/partner.
+• A close family member is defined as a spouse/ partner, child, parent, brother, sister, aunt, uncle or grandparent of the main applicant or their spouse/ partner.

 • Assets in Canberra